mdnghtsun/RootAndReason/content/posts/building-a-router/index.md

 ---
-title: "The Router That Changed Everything (And Why I’m Building My Own)"
+title: "The Router That I Remember Fondly (And Why I’m Building My Own)"
-date: 2025-07-09
+date: '2025-07-09T18:51:55-07:00'
-draft: true
+draft: false
 tags: ["networking", "homelab", "opensource", "pfsense", "linksys"]
 description: "From the legendary WRT54G to locked-down firmware nightmares, here's why I'm ditching consumer routers and building my own pfSense box."
 ---

-I remember a time when I had no idea what a router even was.
+Growing up, I had no idea what a router even was.
 It was just this black box that *did the networking*.
-That’s all I needed to know.
+That’s all I knew.

 Our first router was one of those all-in-one units bundled with our ISP—**SBCGlobal** (acquired by AT&T).
 It was a locked-down piece of junk.